GSephrioth/gsephrioth.github.com/_posts/2017-01-19-Internet-communication-Class-Notes.md

 1. Port addressing:
 The transport layer header must includes a port address.
 The network layer get each packet to the traffic computer.
 The transport layer get the entire message to the certain process on that computer.

-2. Segmentation and the addembly:
+2. Segmentation and the reassembly:
-A message is divided into transmittable segments, each segment connecting A se......
-These ... emable the transport layer to ... the messages c... upon arrival to the destination.
+A message is divided into transmittable segments, each segment connecting A sequence number.
+These numbers enable the transport layer to reassemble the messages correctly upon arrival to the destination.

 3. Connection Control:
-The transport layer can be either connectionless or connection oranted.
-A connectionless transport layer trates each segments as a independ unit and deliever it to transport layer at the destination machine.
-A connected oranted transport layer crates a connection with the transport layer at the destination machine before transfering the segments.
+The transport layer can be either connectionless or connection oriented.
+A connectionless transport layer treats each segments as a independent unit and deliver it to transport layer at the destination machine.
+A connected oriented transport layer crates a connection with the transport layer at the destination machine before transferring the segments.
 After all the data are transfered the connection is terminated.

 4. Flow Control:
 Flow control at this layer is performed end-to-end rather than across a single link.

 5. Error control:
 Error control at this layer is performed end-to-end rather than across a single link.
-To sending transport layer to make sure that the entire message arrives at the recevive transport layer without errors.
+To sending transport layer to make sure that the entire message arrives at the receive transport layer without errors.

 <h1 style="color:grey">Application Layer</h1>